maxi-code-monkey/weather-challenge/README.md

 Once you have all of the project's needed software and packages, it is time to set up the project's environment variables, which you will do within the `.env` file.

-The simplest approach would be to duplicate the [`.env.example`](.env.example) file in the root of the project and rename the copied file to `.env`.
-Replace the `*` with the actual values.
+The simplest approach would be to duplicate the [`.ENV.example`](.ENV.example) file in the root of the project and rename the copied file to `.env`.
+Replace the `*` with the actual API KEY value.

 # Run